ml-wolf/66daysofdata/README.md

 Day 10: During my dayshift I didn't get alot of learning done, but manageged to do a small section on  CCS combinators + > ~ and space.

 Day 11: Same thing as yesterday, after work I learned about XPATH.

+Day 12: Tonight I did a section on Xpath-functions and advanced commands.